 - Students do not need to be FFA members to compete, though the local Agricultural Education instructor may require them to be so.

-- If a distance school is receiving classes from more than one school it may choose only one certified agricultural education program to compete under for that year.
-All students in that school will participate with only one program.
+- If a distance school is receiving classes from more than one school, it may choose only one certified agricultural education program to compete under for that year.
+All students in that school will participate with only one school.
 This will not add schools to a district nor affect the number of teams that qualify for state.
 (2012)